 A great resource teaching you how to calm your crying baby is: "The Happiest Baby" by Dr Harvey Karp

-Most babies who are BREASTFEEDING need very frequent breatsfeeds; 1-2 hourly in the evenings between 4pm and 10pm approx. If they are not fed they will cry and scream the house down.
-These feeds are low in volume but high in fat and are important for growth as well as for maintaining the Mothers milk supply.
+Most babies who are breastfeeding need very frequent breastfeeds; especially in the mornings and also 1-2 hourly in the evenings between 4pm and 10pm approx. If they are not fed they will cry and scream the house down.
+These feeds are low in volume but high in fat and are important for growth as well as for maintaining a mothers milk supply.

-If baby is formula feeding, sometimes they respond better by feeding baby 2 hourly with ½ the amount in the feed which means more frequent feeds but less volume.
+If your baby is having breastmilk via a bottle feeding or for formula feeding, sometimes they respond better by pace bottle feeding your baby 2 hourly with ½ the amount in the feed which means more frequent feeds but less volume.
+This helps you cue into what your baby wants which will be better for their digestion.

-A windy baby is much harder to settle.
-If the feeds are too frequent or the flow very fast at these colicky times and the baby does not have any breaks in between each feed then the baby’s immature gut can become very uncomfortable and the baby only cries louder.
+A windy baby is much harder to settle, this also can make it stressful for parents.
+If the feeds are too frequent or the flow very fast at these colicky times and the baby does not have any breaks in between each feed then the baby’s immature gut can become very uncomfortable and bloated, then your baby only cries louder.

-A simple trick is to feed the baby and then use other methods to settle like the sleep/settling ideas and wait an hour between one feed and the next to allow the milk to be digested.
-Lots of wind in babies is easy to solve with a bit of knowledge and awareness.
+A simple trick is to feed your baby in a relaxed manner via the breast but also allowing the baby to come off the breast when they are ready.
+If you are bottle feeding then try pace bottle feeding.
+Then use other methods to settle your baby like the sleep/settling ideas such as cuddling, rocking, shushing then wait an hour between one feed and the next to allow the milk to be digested.
+When you stay relaxed it is often easier to solve with a bit of knowledge and awareness.

 ColiCalm works to help settle digestive upsets.